Search

 Bright Future in Energy Scholarship

-The Bright Future in Energy scholarship competition entered its third year, providing scholarships for high school students planning to pursue an education and career in energy and the environment.
+The Bright Future in Energy Scholarship Competition entered its fourth year, providing scholarships for high school students planning to pursue an education and career in energy and the environment.
 Students proposed a solution related to a real-world challenge on energy and the environment and presented to a panel of INL judges.
-Two scholarship winners with outstanding presentations were matched with an appropriate INL mentor/advocate and awarded a total of $25,000, to be used at a university of their choice.
-One winner, Abigail Stephens, is a student at Coeur d’Alene Charter Academy in Coeur d’Alene
+Three scholarship winners with outstanding presentations were matched with an appropriate INL mentor/advocate and awarded $25,000 to be used at a university of their choice.
+Grand prize winner Jisong Ryu is a student at Timberline High School in Boise.
+Inaugural prize winner Sarah Cole is now a materials science and engineering student at Boise State University, where she is president of the student section of the American Nuclear Society.

 INL Future Corps

-The lab expanded the INL Future Corps program, a technical education program aimed at developing the workforce of the future.
-It prepares students for careers in both traditional STEM positions, like researchers and engineers, and STEM-adjacent jobs, like technicians, operators, crafts and skilled labor.
+The lab expanded INL Future Corps, a technical education program aimed at developing the workforce of the future.
+It prepares students for careers in traditional STEM positions like research and engineering and STEM-adjacent jobs for technicians, operators, and those in the crafts and skilled labor fields.
 Participants learn valuable skills in trades and crafts like reading schematics, machining and fabrication, industrial maintenance, welding, and electrical control systems with mentors from a variety of the lab’s facilities and directorates.
-The INL Future Corps program hosted 22 students for internships in FY-23, with many of these students coming from Shoshone-Bannock School District 537 and Idaho Falls School District 91.
+Future Corps hosted 23 students for internships in FY-24, with many of these students coming from communities like Shelley, Rigby and Blackfoot.

 High school science & engineering internships

-The science and engineering internship track places students under the guidance of mentors from a variety of INL research directorates.
-A total of 21 different mentors hosted students in FY-23, many acting as first-time mentors.
-The program culminates in a project showcase, where students gain experience discussing their research in posters and research presentations.
-Research topics for students ranged from the challenges of implementing bioenergy solutions to the impact of machine learning on laboratory operations.
+The science and engineering internship track expanded to 38 students in FY-24, placing students under the guidance of mentors from a variety of INL research directorates.
+The program culminates in a poster session or research SLAM, where students gain experience discussing their research in posters and presentations.
+Research topics for students ranged from coding data models for solar panel outputs to using machine learning to analyze municipal solid waste samples.

 Rural STEM collaborative